Eagle Scout – Guidelines & Resources

 To get started, click here to learn more about all of the steps to earn your Eagle.
 These procedures come from the 2017 Release Guide to Advancement Handbook, which is an incredible source of information for all of advancement.

-Do you Have a Eagle Scout Service Project Coach?
+Do you have an Eagle Scout Service Project Coach?

 Check with your unit to see who is a Eagle Scout Service Project Coach.
 If they do not have one, talk with your unit leaders and encourage them to establish one and get them trained through council resources or by attending your district’s monthly Eagle Boards.

 Many units, districts, and councils use Eagle Scout service project “coaches.”
 They may or may not be part of proposal approval.
 Though it is a Scout’s option, coaches are highly recommended—especially those from the council or district level who are knowledgeable and experienced with project approvals.
 Their greatest value comes in the advice they provide after approval of a proposal as a candidate completes his planning.
 A coach can help him see that, if a plan is not sufficiently developed, then projects can fail.
 Assistance can come through evaluating a plan and discussing its strengths, weaknesses, and risks, but coaches shall not have the authority to dictate changes, withdraw approval, or take any other such directive action.
 Instead, coaches must use the BSA method of positive adult association, logic, and common sense to help the candidate make the right decisions.